 The Technique of Lapping

 Hand lapping is now only rarely used.
-This method is expensive and requires a high degree of skill, and as the skilled specialists retire, companies find it difficult to obtain younger men who possess the same necessary ability.
-It is still suitable for one-off items, fitting work and small production series.
-In cases where hand lapping is indispensable, the same conditions as for mechanical lapping must be maintained.
+This method is expensive and requires a high degree of skill.
+With skilled specialists retiring, companies find it difficult to obtain younger men who possess the same necessary ability.
+It is still suitable for one-off items, fitting work, and small production series.
+In cases where hand lapping is indispensable, the same conditions as for mechanical lapping must be maintained to produce a precision surface.
 In other words, good hand lapping plates (Figure 13) and suitable lapping agents must be available.

 Hand lapping is not an easy process.
 Realizing, for example, holding the workpieces with the fingers or with unsuitable work holders can lead to undesirable results.
 In the result of such, uneven warming of the part, distortion, or imperfect flatness due to uneven loading of the lapping surface can develop.
 Even an intermittent, stop-start action can be a source of an error.
 Ideally, the part should be pre-lap with a figure-of-eight movement on a cast iron lapping plate.
 It helps ensure that all areas on the surface travel approximately the same distance.
 This type of movement requires large lapping plates.
 Oval movements are simpler and are effective if the workpiece is turning several times.

 One problem is maintaining plate flatness.
 Lapping plates should be re-ground, or better still machine-lapping from time to time.
 This can be complete by the plate manufacturer.
 It is common practice to give the plates a slightly convex form in order to counter the usual heavier wear in the middle.